 Imagine watching the news and a story entitled “Check your fridge and pantry for food products recalled this week” brings up a picture of your brand’s packaging.
 It’s not that uncommon.
-For example, late 2018 as one manufacturer recalled 29,028 pounds of frozen, ready-to-eat poultry and pork sausage links after five people called the USDA’s Food Safety and Inspection Service to let them know they found metal pieces in their sausage.
+For example, in late 2018 one manufacturer recalled 29,028 pounds of frozen, ready-to-eat poultry and pork sausage links after five people called USDA’s Food Safety and Inspection Service to let the agency know they found metal pieces in their sausage.

 While regulatory pressure and the risk of financial loss have pushed many manufacturers to invest in detection technologies, mitigating risk entirely remains a challenge.
 Thankfully, today’s metal detectors and X-ray detection systems offer higher levels of sensitivity, but that wasn’t always the case, and not every manufacturing facility has the latest technology.

 This article will explore the evolution of metal detection technology for food safety.
 Metal detection systems provide reliable, cost-effective protection from even the smallest metal contaminants found anywhere in a food production process.
 They can also help improve operational efficiency and eliminate expensive downtime, service costs, and repair bills.
 And metal detectors are suited for a wide range of demanding food processing applications and packing environments.

 Metal detectors are common across food processing facilities to meet HACCP (Hazard Analysis and Critical Control Point) requirements.
 Most often they are placed at the end of the line as the last defense against escape before a packaged product is sent on its way to the consumer.
 The core technology, though, has always had limitations, such as the so-called “product effect,” where a detector cannot differentiate between a conductive product or one with high mineral content and the metal contaminant and susceptibility to “noise” coming from many possible sources in the typical harsh, industrial food production environment.